- + 44 (0)1865 271384

 Does sleep help infants integrate language experience, such as the meaning of a new word or how a word sounds in different local accents?

 We collaborate with and receive visitors from all over the world.
-A full list of recent visitors and collaborations can be found here.
 Active and forthcoming collaborators are:

 Vladimir Sloutsky at Ohio State University on an NSF funded project to investigate the impact of language on infant categorisations.